viniarruda/resume/README.en.md

 In the Banking project, I've played a crucial role in architecting a seamless onboarding flow, meticulously designed to gather essential information from users and facilitate the registration of their companies.
 This meticulous process ensures a smooth transition into our platform, where, upon activation of their account, users are empowered to engage in a variety of financial activities.
 These include initiating and receiving transfers, monitoring transaction histories, and managing access controls for multiple users within the same company, thereby enhancing operational efficiency and security.

 Moreover, my responsibilities transcend technical development, as I actively contribute to leadership tasks.
-I assist the Tech Lead in managing the development team, ensuring a collaborative and productive environment, and Also help in interviews.
+I assist the Tech Lead in managing the development team, ensuring a collaborative and productive environment, and also help in interviews.
 My role in code review is pivotal, as I am entrusted with maintaining high-quality code standards and fostering an atmosphere of continuous learning and improvement among developers.

 In essence, my role as a Senior Software Engineer is a blend of technical prowess in front-end development, project leadership, and team mentorship, all aimed at delivering robust and user-centric solutions.